Sineware/kb-documentation/docs/prolinux-docs/development/prolinux-internals.md

 Because the kernel and initramfs exist inside the squashfs, the kernel and initramfs are updated as part of the system update process and are A/B redundant.

 Once the kernel is booted, the following occurs:
-- Initramfs finds and mounts the PMOS\_ROOT partition, reads the /data/prolinux.toml, mounts the prolinux\_{a/b}.squish file.
+- Initramfs finds and mounts the PLFS_ROOT partition, reads the /data/prolinux.toml, mounts the prolinux\_{a/b}.squish file.
 - If the root lock is enabled, a OverlayFS is mounted with the squish file and persistroot as the lower dir, and a tmpfs as the upper dir.
 - If the root lock is disabled, a OverlayFS is mounted with the squish file as the lower dir, and the persistroot as the upper dir.
 - /data/home is bind mounted into the OverlayFS.